Dębica: Late modern era

 In 1918, after Poland regained independence, Dębica was included in the Kraków Voivodeship, in the county of Ropczyce.
-The economic situation of the town did not change - there was no industry, very few jobs available and surrounding villages were strongly overpopulated.
+The economic situation of the town did not change - there was no industry, very few jobs were available, and surrounding villages were strongly overpopulated.
 This started to change in 1936, when Polish government announced the creation of the Central Industrial Area.
 It was a huge public works project, aimed at fighting unemployment in this overpopulated part of Poland, as well as creating heavy industry, concentrated on the production of arms.
 Dębica started to develop very fast; so fast, that in 1937 the county's capital was moved here from Ropczyce.
 Among several factories built in the town at that time, the most important was Stomil (now called Tire Company Dębica, and belonging to the Goodyear).
 Other factories were: Wytwórnia Urządzeń Chłodniczych WUCh and Zakłady Tworzyw Sztucznych "Pustków", built from scratch, together with a workers' settlement, in Pustków Osiedle, 15 km northeast of Dębica.
 Some time in 1938 or 1939 work on another rail connection from Dębica to Jasło, via Pilzno was started. the Second World War stopped this construction, and after the war it was not continued.